 There are now available mobile applications (eg First Aid apps from the International Red Cross and Red Crescent Movement; HealthPhone health and nutrition apps from The Mother and Child Health and Education Trust; Safe Pregnancy and Birth app from Hesperian) that pass key criteria (quality, relevance, user-friendly format etc.) for providing essential healthcare information to citizens including in LMICs.
 These typically address first-aid, pregnancy and birth, care for mothers and children, or other common healthcare situations.

 Universal access to life-saving healthcare information can be achieved simply and inexpensively by having one or more such application, configured in a form appropriate to the particular needs of a given country, and in a manner consistent with its wider mHealth strategy, installed on all suitable mobile phones in that country.
-This could be done, for example, by pre-installation on new phones and/or by after-market download for existing phones.
+This could be done, for example, by pre-installation on new phones and/or by after-sale download for existing phones.

 Call to action